danydoerr/hifive_workflow/README.md

   1. specify samtools binary (you can find this out by typing `which samtools`)
-  2. adjust `min_interactions` that indicates the minimum number of ditags between two genomic regions so that they are considered to be interactiving with each other (you can specify multiple thresholds, which is encouraged)
+  2. adjust `min_interactions` that indicates the minimum number of ditags between two genomic regions so that they are considered to be interacting with each other (you can specify multiple thresholds, which is encouraged)
   3. adjust `resolution` that determines the coarseness of the hic-map (you can specify here multiple resolutions which is encouraged)